oscar-raig/tdd-by-exemple/README.md

 ###Equality for All
 Keys:
-* One of the constraints on Value Objects is that the values of the instance variables of the object never change once they have been set in the constructor.
+* One of the constraints on Value Objects is that the values of the instance variables of the object never change once they have been set in the constructor. ( Discuss this on Evans DDD book "Special Cases: When to Allow Mutability" ).

 ###brnach name :money-step3